 If you want to increase your productivity, profit and develop a career as a successful freelancer, then these mistakes you should avoid at any cost.

-I have tried to find out most of the mistakes freelancers make and have grouped them in appropriate category so that one can easily focus on his weak point and improve accordingly.
+I have tried to find out most of the mistakes freelancers make so that one can easily focus on his weak point and improve accordingly.

-There are many mistakes that I had made in my past, but luckily I could get out of that.
-It’s not possible in every situation so being aware of them is a preventive measure.
+There are many mistakes that I had made in my freelancing career, but luckily, I could get out of that.
+It’s not possible in every situation, so being aware of them is the best preventive measure.

 After reading this article, you can easily find out which mistakes you are currently making and how to avoid them.

 It’s a major step because here you are going to start your freelancing career.
 If you fail to examine your SWOT (Strengths, Weaknesses, Opportunities, and Threats), then the most probably you would be failed.